SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 ### ⛏️ Usage:
 1 Rename the file to "packetcrypt".

-2 Use the miner command's as usual:
+2 Use the miner commands as usual:

 Linux